bradcfisher/OctoPrint-ExcludeRegionPlugin/README.md

     > when exiting the excluded region.

-  - _**Merge**_ - When a matching command is encountered in an excluded region, record the parameter values, overwriting any matching parameters previously encountered for that command.
+  - _**Merge**_ - When a matching command is encountered in an excluded region, record the parameter values, potentially overwriting any matching parameters previously encountered for that command.
     When exiting the excluded region, execute a single instance of the command with those collected parameters.

     > M204 (Set default accelerations) and M205 (Advanced settings) are assigned this processing
     > type by default.
 Slicers can output a large number of these commands, and sending each one
-    > to the printer while inside and excluded region causes extra delay due to that communication.
+    > to the printer while inside an excluded region causes extra delay due to that communication.
     > By accumulating the latest parameter value for each M204/M205 command instance encountered
-    > while excluding, and outputting a single merged command after exiting the excluded region.
+    > while excluding and outputting a single merged command after exiting the excluded region,
+    > an excluded region can be processed much more quickly.

 **Description**